-i’ve been buzzin’ around like a bee, hurtin’ everything i see. oh wait. those are lyrics from “can’t seem to make you mine”. more or less. some would say that the seeds captured the definitive version back in the 60s, but i think alex chilton’s take on the song from his “lost in the wilderness period” in the 70s is at least as good. it’s got a great psychotic energy about it and eventually degenerates into complete dissonance. but for the first few minutes it’s almost maddeningly catchy, in a sorta psychotic way.
+I’ve been buzzin’ around like a bee, hurtin’ everything I see.
+Oh wait.
+Those are lyrics from “Can’t Seem to Make You Mine”. more or less.
+Some would say The Seeds recorded the definitive version back in the 1960s, but I think Alex Chilton’s take on the song from his “lost in the wilderness” period in the ’70s is at least as good.
+It’s got this great unhinged energy about it and eventually degenerates into complete dissonance.
+But for the first few minutes it’s almost maddeningly catchy, in a sorta psychotic way.

-smooth segue: on sunday travis came over and we recorded piano and banjo for a handful of songs from his forthcoming album holes & tones. lots of talented people are playing on the album, like derek harrison and my current partner in jazzy madness max marshall, so i’m flattened to be in such exalted company. that’s right — i’m now flatter than ever before. i’m the flattest guy you’ll ever meet. no brassiere for me.
+Smooth segue: on Sunday Travis came over and we recorded piano and banjo for a handful of songs that will be on his forthcoming album Holes & Tones.
+Lots of talented people are playing on it, Derek Harrison and my current partner in jazzy madness Max Marshall among them, so I’m flattened to be in such exalted company.
+That’s right — I’m now flatter than ever before.
+I’m the flattest guy you’ll ever meet.
+They call me Mr. Pancake now.

-but seriously, thanks to travis for letting me be a part of it, and for allowing me to play random plinks and plonks in places where plinks and/or plonks might be apropriate. i think it’ll all be pretty spiffy once the album is finished. and you know i don’t use the word “spiffy” lightly.
+But seriously, thanks to Travis for letting me be a part of it, and for allowing me to play random plinks and plonks in places where plinks and/or plonks might be appropriate.
+I think it’ll all be pretty spiffy once the album is finished.
+And you know I don’t use the word “spiffy” lightly.

-another big thanks has to go out to eric welton, who surprised the pants off of me (complete with undergarments) when he showed up that same day with an alesis ion and asked if i wanted to borrow it for a few days. dude let me borrow a synthesizer! that’s madness.
+Another big thank-you has to go out to Eric Welton, who surprised the pants off of me (complete with undergarments) when he showed up that same day with an Alesis Ion and asked if I wanted to borrow it for a few days.
+Dude let me borrow a synthesizer!
+That’s madness.

-and we all know what madness leads to: music. i’ve never messed around on anything made by alesis before, but this is a seriously cool synth. it even looks cool. i mean, look at the thing:
+We all know what madness leads to: music.
+I’ve never messed around on anything made by Alesis before, but this is a seriously cool synth.
+It even looks cool.
+I mean, look at the thing.

-i haven’t even scratched the surface of what this synth is capable of, and i didn’t bother to take a look at the manual, but sunday night i ended up recording three songs that wouldn’t exist if eric hadn’t given me the old synthesizer surprise, and the next day there was another.
+I haven’t even scratched the surface of what this synth is capable of, and I didn’t bother to take a look at the manual, but Sunday night I ended up recording three songs that wouldn’t exist if Eric hadn’t given me the old synthesizer surprise.
+The next day there was another.

-is it just me, or does it sound like i’ve been listening to a lot of aphex twin? not necessarily the most spastic aphex material, but maybe some of the earlier, more house-sounding stuff. the truth is, i haven’t thrown on any electronic music at all in a while now. i don’t seem to listen to much outside music in general when i’m waist-deep in my own stuff, which is where i tend to be most of the time these days.
+Is it just me, or does it sound like I’ve been listening to a lot of Aphex Twin?
+Not necessarily the most spastic Aphex material, but maybe some of the earlier, more house-sounding stuff.
+The sad truth is I haven’t thrown on any electronic music at all in a while now.
+I don’t seem to listen to much outside music in general right now when I’m waist-deep in my own stuff, which is where I tend to be most of the time these days.